Sustainable Design Faculty Grants Guidelines (Spring 2021)

 - How will your entrepreneurship ecosystem support the most promising teams and technologies towards commercialization?

-Describe the role of each key individual involved with delivering and supporting the proposed course or program.
-Keep each description to 1-2 short sentences.
-Multidisciplinary faculty teams are highly encouraged.
-In addition, you should:
+- Describe the role of each key individual involved with delivering and supporting the proposed course or program.

 - Identify partners on campus or beyond who will help to broaden participation among students from URGs (e.g. for improved student recruitment and retention).

-As noted previously: Schools that are just beginning to grow their I&E ecosystems are encouraged to apply—please describe how this course/program is part of a larger plan for entrepreneurial ecosystem development.
+Note: Schools that are just beginning to grow their I&E ecosystems are encouraged to apply — please describe how this course/program is part of a larger plan for entrepreneurial ecosystem development.
 A letter of support from an administrator acknowledging this effort is highly recommended.

 Create a simple table in the narrative that includes: